luismartinezs/d3-bar-chart/stories.md

 User Story #9: Each bar element's height should accurately represent the data's corresponding GDP.
 User Story #10: The data-date attribute and its corresponding bar element should align with the corresponding value on the x-axis.
 User Story #11: The data-gdp attribute and its corresponding bar element should align with the corresponding value on the y-axis.
+>> all above OK <<

 User Story #12: I can mouse over an area and see a tooltip with a corresponding id="tooltip" which displays more information about the area.
+OK

 User Story #13: My tooltip should have a data-date property that corresponds to the data-date of the active area.
+OK

 Here is the dataset you will need to complete this project: https://raw.githubusercontent.com/freeCodeCamp/ProjectReferenceData/master/GDP-data.json